nenelson/CRTP_Ref/README.md

 #### Bloodhound
 Set up Bloodhound/Neo4J on your host before the exam.
 I ran in to an issue involving OpenJDK vesioning with Neo4J on Catalina, as well as an issue ingesting the collected data using the latest version of Bloodhound.
-I found the below workarounds.
+I used the below workarounds.
 - Bloodhound version 9.4.0 (OSX)
   - If you run in to Bloodhound error "file created from incompatible collector" upon import of collected .json files, try running an older version of Bloodhound.
 See [this](https://github.com/fox-it/Bloodhound.py/issues/69)
 - Neo4J 4.4.9 (OSX)